NJ Police Officer, Woman Both Wounded, Suspect Dead In Domestic Incident

 The gunman then shot and killed himself, the prosecutor said.

-Both the officer, who was wounded in the leg, and the woman, who was shot in the torso, were airlifted to nearby St. Luke's Hospital.
+Both the officer, who was wounded in the leg by a round shot through his car door, and the woman, who was shot in the torso, were airlifted to nearby St. Luke's Hospital, responders at the scene said.

-Meanwhile, the suspect's body remained beneath a tarp, his arm sticking out, in front of an ambulance.
+Meanwhile, the suspect's body remained beneath a tarp, his arm sticking out, in front of an ambulance (see photo at bottom).

 New Jersey State Police and Easton police were among the responders at the scene of the shooting near Delaware River Park between the local firehouse and Phillipsburg Union Station off South Main Street near the Kenneth “Red” Vandegrift Bridge.